top of page

 What is Psychosynthesis?

-"Psychosynthesis is a psychospiritual psychology designed to create meaningful and lasting transformation in your life.
-It can help you become curious about who you are, provide perspectives to understand yourself in new ways, and tap into inner resources or qualities you'd long forgotten about.
+"Psychosynthesis is a psychospiritual psychology designed to help you become curious about who you are, provide perspectives to understand yourself in new ways, and support you in harnessing the inner resources, qualities and wisdom needed to overcome your life challenges.

 Inner trust and security gradually develop as you listen to the voice of your authentic, wise soul self.
-Experiencing life this way can lead to more joy, freedom of choice, and inner peace, necessary antidotes to today's multi-faceted societal illnesses we all bear tragic witness to."
+Experiencing life this way can lead to more joy, freedom of choice, and inner peace, necessary antidotes to today's multi-faceted societal illnesses to which we all bear tragic witness."

 Bristena Mantu, Psychosynthesis Counsellor & Psychotherapist